 Within an organization, those who are using Macs are frequently C-suite employees or those whose functions are critical to the end product provided to your customers.
 These are people for whom any downtime is a liability to the company.

 It is common for Apple users to have fewer technical issues than the average PC user.
-But when they do need tech support, they need it right away so they can get back up and running quickly.
+But when they need tech support, they need it immediately so they can get back up and running quickly.
 Apple users frequently know more about how their devices work than your average IT help desk technician working in a Windows-centric environment.

-Your internal IT department may be unable to provide the white glove service that Apple users require.
+Your internal IT department may not provide the white glove service that Apple users require.
 Apple loyalists may be forced to resort to consumer options via the web for support.

 3. Using an outside Mac service desk will reduce your costs and improve service.

 You could hire your own Apple-certified staff to support Mac users within the company.
 But this will cost more than using the services of an outside Mac service desk that can support Apple users 24x7x365.

 Plus, relying on experts to provide this service will result in a better level of support to your employees.
 Help desk technicians who are supporting Mac users continuously will be able to provide better support than in-house staff performing this work sporadically.

 What to Look for in an Outside Mac Help Desk